NLPG11/sentiments/writeup.md

     F138 number of exclamation marks(!)/C
     F140 number of ellipsis(. . . ) /C

 I applied the same technique in optimizing the features.
 I started out with roughly 54% accuracy.
-After some tweaking, I was able to increase the accuracy to 59% (namel leaving out semi-colons, exclamation marks, and Ellipses.
+After some similar tweaking as before(via existence and not actual value, plus pulling out certain features),  I was able to increase the accuracy to 59% (namel leaving out semi-colons, exclamation marks, and Ellipses.

+In BOTH cases, the heldout data produced very similar results as the cross-validated data.

 **Spencer**: